by J.W. Wargo

 I’ve had a fondness for multi-instrumentalists and one-man bands most of my life.
-As a child my favorite scene in Mary Poppins was Bert busking and making up songs about his audience while he simultaneously playing an accordion, trumpet, horn, and drums strapped to his back that were triggered by strings attached to his legs.
+As a child, my favorite scene in Mary Poppins was Bert busking and making up songs about his audience while he simultaneously playing the accordion, trumpet, horn, and drums strapped to his back that was triggered by strings attached to his legs.
 As I matured, so did my taste in music, but always I found myself drawn to the solo musicians who took it upon themselves to craft every shape in their sound.
-Even my first Unearthly Sounds article was about a one-man band.
+Even my first Unearthly Sounds article was about a one-man-band.

 J.W.
 Wargo: Tell us of your origin.
 Were you born in the swamp, under the swamp, over the swamp, or just near the swamp?

 The Slow Poisoner: I was born into a metaphysical swamp, as are we all.
 The origins of my swamp obsession actually go back to a seedy carnival I passed through in the mid-1970s, when I was around seven years old.
 It was at the midway of a county fair; after looking at pigs and flowers all day my parents were trying to find their way back to the parking lot as night fell.
 They dragged my brother and I through what seemed like an endless corridor of creepy amusement park rides, most of them luridly-painted haunted houses, the kind of ride with little two-seater cars that go on a track through a series of black rooms with day-glow mechanical horrors.
 I was especially struck by one featuring an animatronic old man in front of a spooky bayou scene.
 He was gibbering about the demons that dwelled in the swamp, and warning people not to come inside, as glowing yellow eyes blinked from the sinister trees that surrounded him.
 It thrilled and unsettled my childhood mind, especially in conjunction with the carnies that I glimpsed in the shadows behind the dark rides, making out with their girlfriends… I figured that this was what the adult world was really all about.